demoS11/game-of-three/README.md

-# \***\*Game of Three\*\***
+# **Game of Three**

 This is a Node.js application that implements a game between two players who take turns modifying a randomly generated number, aiming to reach a number that is divisible by three.
-The game is played through a RESTful API and uses [Socket.IO](http://socket.io/) for real-time communication between players.
+The game is played through a API and uses [Socket.IO](http://socket.io/) for real-time communication between players.

 ## **Architecture**